Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Chickens love to go outside.
 I feel it is important to have some sort of safe outdoor chicken run for them.
 Or a place that they can free roam safely.
 I think it is healthy for them to have the choice to go outside in any weather.

 Another point to consider.
 Gathering the eggs.
 I had 24 hens at one time and a nesting box that had eight slots for chickens to lay their eggs in.
 I found that there were only about 2-3 favorite nests.
-They seem to like the nesting boxes that are in a quite corner and they all seem to choose the same ones.
+They seem to like the nesting boxes that are in a quiet corner and they all seem to choose the same ones.
 There are some nesting boxes that you gather eggs from the outside of the coop.
 I think this is a great idea.

 While there is a lot to consider when looking for a hen-house there are also lots of cute options to choose from.